Dream Lands Design

 2. Decorate Your Workspace with Some New Comfy Furniture

-Arranging a space will need you to arrange the accompanying furniture.
+Arranging a space will require you to arrange the accompanying furniture.
 Before you arrange the furniture, think about whether or not it is a good or bad idea to keep it.

 The old uncomfortable furniture could affect the performance of the employees affecting their health like back problems, migraines, eye strain, etc.